dermesser/yup-oauth2/README.md

 * Service account flow: Non-interactive authorization of server-to-server communication based on public key cryptography.
 Used for services like Cloud Pubsub, Cloud Storage, ...

-### Usage

-Please have a look at the [API landing page][API-docs] for all the examples you will ever need.

-A simple commandline program which authenticates any scope and prints token information can be found in [the examples directory][examples].

-The video below shows the *auth* example in action.
-It's meant to be used as utility to record all server communication and improve protocol compliance.

-![usage][auth-usage]

 ## Versions

 * Version 1.x for Hyper versions below 12